arnasmat/BlockchainTechnologies/README.md

 7. Navigate to /bin/ directory
 8. Run ./BlockchainTechnologies.
 You may need to use the -h flag to see the usage instructions.

 [1]: OpenSSL is only used for testing our algorithms with other popular hashing algorithms(sha256 and md5).
-If you don't want to install it - comment out everything in OtherAlgorithms.h and all lines related to sha256 and md5 in CliArgHandler.
+If you don't want to install it - comment out everything in OtherAlgorithms.h, all lines related to sha256 and md5 in CliArgHandler and find_package(OpenSSL ...) as well as target_link_libraries (...
+OpenSSL ...) in CMakeLists.txt.
 Then the application should build without having to install OpenSSL.